Research will Focus on Cancer Drug Therapies, Molecular Medicine, Pediatric Vaccines and Building Platforms for DNA and Biomarker Testing

 - The Center for Applied NanoBioscience and Medicine, where researchers create platforms for molecular analysis in diagnosing and treating diseases.
 Among its completed projects are developing the first platform technology for rapid DNA testing, providing optical biometrics technology for security systems and developing a simulated gut-on-a-chip for performing research linking the human microbiome to health, nutrition and medication.
 Its director is Frederic Zenhausern, PhD, MBA.

-- The Research and Translational Flow Cytometry and Immunology Core Laboratory offers core translational research services to investigators.
+- The Flow Cytometry Core Laboratory offers core translational research services to investigators.
 Scientists analyze the physical and chemical characteristics of particles such as blood cells as they pass through a laser.
 Its work includes immunophenotyping, which studies the protein expressed by cells.
 The lab can analyze thousands of particles per second.
 Flow cytometry is routinely used in the diagnosis of health disorders, especially blood cancers, but has many other applications in basic science research.
 Its director is Mrinalini Kala, PhD.

 - The research lab of Dr. William Cance, deputy director of the University of Arizona Cancer Center.
 A renowned oncology surgeon and physician-scientist, Dr. Cance will develop disease-focused clinical groups on the Phoenix campus in conjunction with the University of Arizona Cancer Center at Dignity Health St. Joseph’s Hospital and Medical Center.
 Dr. Cance’s research is focused on a critically important protein for cancer survival and progression.
 In 1993, Dr. Cance was the first researcher to clone the human focal adhesion kinase protein (FAK) and demonstrate its overexpression in invasive and metastic cancers.
 Subsequently, his research has focused on defining the role of FAK in cancer and developing therapeutics that target the protein.